How much cash do you have in your wallet right now?

 When a diner pays their restaurant bill by credit card, it looks a lot like a simple transaction between them and the restaurant owner.
 Chances are, your customers are blissfully unaware that multiple entities are involved (and getting paid) every single time they use their credit card.

-Here’s a look at the processing fees happening behind the scenes with every swipe (or tap).
+Here’s a look at the processing fees and credit card fees happening behind the scenes with every swipe (or tap).

 Each step is associated with a processing fee, usually a percentage.
 The payment processor is responsible for paying these fees out to the corresponding major player (see the glossary above).